 UK league tables

 Ranked 7th for Philosophy in the Guardian University Guide 2017

 92% are employed or in further study within six months of graduating (Destination of Leavers from Higher Education 2016/17)

 95% of our students find their programme 'intellectually stimulating’ (National Student Survey 2016) and 100% of students said staff are good at explaining things (National Student Survey 2016)

 You will be taught by internationally recognised philosophers with research expertise that spans most of philosophy’s breadth and history.
 Our enthusiastic teaching reflects this research excellence, and is further demonstrated in our very high National Student Survey (NSS) scores.
 In all sessions, you will be encouraged to share your perspective with your fellow students and tutors.

 Develop the vital skills employers look for

 Philosophy is all about being able to weigh up arguments, to communicate your own opinion persuasively, and to respond thoughtfully to objections.
 Employers value philosophy because any graduate-level job will require the employee to be able to sift through a large mass of information to find the relevant parts, weigh up the arguments for and against a particular view or course of action, and present advice in a clear and compelling manner.
-From Year Two, we offer students the chance to gain invaluable experience through our work experience and study abroad opportunities.
+You will be offered the chance to gain invaluable experience through our work experience and study-abroad opportunities.
 Besides taking our dedicated work experience module, many of our students are involved in activities within the University or work locally with the support of our award-winning careers service.

 Experience the full breadth of our academics' expertise